Painkiller-GH/Painkiller-GH/README.md

 - 👋 Hi, I’m @Painkiller-GH
 - 👀 I’m interested in Azure and Data Analytics
 - 🌱 I’m currently learning Power BI and Azure
-- 💞️ I’m looking to collaborate on Data Analysis and Azure training
+- 💞️ I’m looking to collaborate on Data Analysis and Azure Training
 - 📫 How to reach me: https://www.linkedin.com/in/agust%C3%ADn-ruiz-mart%C3%ADn-1b539a33/
 - 😄 Pronouns: Utnapishtim